simongomes/crealytics-frontend-app/README.md

 ## About App

-- A eCommerce product listing app created with react, showcases a list product from product database.
+- A eCommerce product listing app created with react, showcases a list of product from product database.
 - Contains search functionality.
 You can search through products using the search bar at the top.
 - Contains filter functionality.
 You can filter through gender and can see which product on sale.